 Wallabies on Flinders Island are wild – but feed from the same pastures that our award winning Saltgrass Lamb does.
 This pasture based diet and and total lack of stress from being wild and truly “free range”, results in a unique flavour.
 Wallaby is considered by many to be the lamb or veal of kangaroo -with a very delicate, clean flavour with only a hint of gaminess, and reflective of the environment in which it is raised.
 Wallaby is extremely low in cholesterol and fat and very high in protein and minerals, resulting in one of the healthiest meats money can buy – not to mention of the best tasting.

-Flinders Island Wallabies have an enzyme present in their digestion system that negates the production of methane gas.
+Wallabies have an enzyme present in their digestion system that negates the production of methane gas.
 Methane gas is produced in large quantities by other ruminant animals such as cattle, sheep and pigs.
 Methane gas emissions from livestock accounts for over 10% of Australia’s annual green house gas emissions.
 Our wallaby is virtually carbon neutral, thanks to their unique digestive system.
 They are at harmony with their natural environment and have very little impact upon the land compared to domesticated livestock, and their water consumption per kilo of edible meat is 70% less than sheep, and almost 90% less than beef (Munn et al. 2010, Water Footprint Network).
 Wallaby is a meat choice for the environmentally concious consumer.

-The proof really is evident – Flinders Island Wallaby is served at 3 of 4 restaurants that received prestigious 3 Chef Hat ratings in The Age Good Food Guide – Attica, Vue de Monde, Jacques Reymond.
+The proof really is evident – Flinders Island Wallaby has been served at 3 of 4 restaurants that received prestigious 3 Chef Hat ratings in The Age Good Food Guide – Attica, Vue de Monde, Jacques Reymond.
 Ben Shewry, Shannon Bennett and Jacques are all passionate about the story of Flinders Island, and the quality of our special wallaby product, as well as other prestigious chefs in Sydney including Peter Gilmore, Kylie Kwong and Colin Fassnidge.

 As a unique native product, it also offers chefs the opportunity to explore the question of “What is Australian Food?” – and the results of chefs from around the country combining their traditional cultural based cooking techniques and methods with an indigenous ingredient has given rise to dishes and cuisine that can only be described as “Truly Australian”.